jefferyq2/MITKerberosExample/KerbTest/README.md

 sudo kadmin.local -q "xst -kt /tmp/kafka.service.keytab ubuntu/<your kafka server>@KAFKA.SECURE"
 ```

-Copy those keytabs to local laptop and up to the krb5-user/Kafka server.
+Copy those keytabs to local laptop and up to the krb5-user/Kafka server so that when we start Kafka (and pass in the proper JaaS file upon Kafka startup), it will have access to the right keytab.

 ```
 scp -i ~<your pem file>.pem centos@<your Kerberos server>:/tmp/*.keytab /tmp/